CERCLL Research Grants

 Each recipient will record a webinar; they will be posted on this page as they become available.

-These grants are supported by the University of Arizona’s Vice President for Research.
-The University of Arizona Research, Discovery & Innovation office provides researchers with the tools and resources that they need to be creative and to ask the important questions that lead to the important answers.
+These grants are supported by the University of Arizona’s College of Humanities and the Vice President for Research through the Research, Discovery & Innovation office.
+RDI provides researchers with the tools and resources that they need to be creative and to ask the important questions that lead to the important answers.
 They do so by enabling the research success of faculty through supporting university research centers, institutes, museums and core facilities; providing research development, compliance and safety services; and securing strategic external partnerships.

 Guidelines to apply are here.